carpentries-incubator/ml4bio-workshop/CODE_OF_CONDUCT.md

 layout: page
 title: "Contributor Code of Conduct"
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+Workshop participants, contributors, and maintainers of this project pledge to follow the [Carpentry Code of Conduct][coc].

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].
+Because this workshop is not an official Carpentries workshop, instances of abusive, harassing, or otherwise unacceptable behavior may be reported using the Contact link below instead of the
+Carpentries incident report form.

 {% include links.md %}